aygold92/goldberg-tax-law-frontend/docs/edit_page/edit_feature_page.md

 The page will then call the `LoadBankStatement` API passing those 4 parameters.
 The output of the API is a `BankStatement` object whose structure is defined in `BankStatement_API_Response_Spec.md`

 The loaded object will be stored in the redux store

+### Classification as BANK or CREDIT_CARD
+If the `classification` field for the `BankStatement` ends in "CC" then it is a `CREDIT_CARD`; otherwise, it's `BANK`.

 ### Components
 Note: tables should include all column headers, unless explicitly stated below (leave that column header blank).
-Column headers should be bolded, colorized, and resizable, unless explicitly stated.
+Column headers should be bolded, colorized, resizable, and sortable (described below) unless explicitly stated.
 Column headers should not be editable.

+The sortable columns will work as follows.
+There will be be a sorting icon in each sortable header: clicking once will sort the rows in ascending order, clicking again will sort in descending order, and then clicking a 3rd time will remove the sort.
+The user can sort on multiple columns.
+The header should also display an icon to indicate if it's sorted or not (an up arrow for ascending and a down arrow for descending).
+Use ReactGrid Custom Cell Renderer to make the sorting button.
+You can use a [custom cell template]( https://reactgrid.com/docs/3.1/5-create-your-own-cell-template/) to implement this.

 ##### Heading
 the main heading of the page should be the "Edit Statement <Client> <Classification>-<AccountNumber>: <Date>"